scipy-conference/scipy_proceedings/papers/fred_reiss/91_reiss.rst

 using three Numpy :cite:`harris2020array` arrays, plus a shared reference to the underlying text.

-The three arrays that represent a column of spand data consist of arrays of begin and end offsets (in characters), plus a third array of indices into a dictionary of unique document texts.
+The three arrays that represent a column of span data consist of arrays of begin and end offsets (in characters), plus a third array of indices into a dictionary of unique document texts.
 The ``SpanArray`` object also stores a shared reference to a dictionary data structure that tracks unique document